Continuing our Crossroads Tournament Series –

 - Short edge rising strikes are valid, as are all short edge and true edge techniques, providing there is good edge alignment and sufficient force/movement

-- Striking with the cross of the sword is forbidden, including punching with the cross and “mortschlag” type techniques
+- Striking with the guard of the sword is forbidden, including punching and “mortschlag” type techniques

 - Blade grabbing is allowed provided the weapon’s energy has dissipated or the weapon is generally static.
 For example, grabbing a blade immediately upon parrying is acceptable; grabbing a blade as it executes a cut is not.
 Grabbing a thrusting blade is acceptable provided the grab is performed in fashion consistent with the thrust.
 Judges have discretion in determining whether a blade-grab has been performed or whether to score a hit against the grabber for the blade contact.